Updated: 19th July 2022

 - When you use your Card at an ATM, you may also be subject to fees and/or surcharge rules and regulations of the relevant ATM provider, or other financial institution or association.

-- Depending on the way you use your Card Account, there may be other limits beyond our control.
-For example, certain cash machines may have their own limits attached, which could be less than the limit on your Card Account.
+- Depending on the way you use your OnePay Account, there may be other limits beyond our control.
+For example, certain cash machines may have their own limits attached, which could be less than the limit on your OnePay Account.

-- We may contact you by telephone, letter, SMS or email at the contact details you provide us.
+- You agree we may contact you by telephone, mobile, letter, SMS or email at the contact details you provide us.

-- You must let us know as soon as possible of any changes to your name, address, telephone number or e-mail We may request proof of any changes to your details.
+- You must let us know as soon as possible of any changes to your name, address, telephone number, mobile number or e-mail address.
+You can do this by contacting Customer Services.
+We may request proof of any changes to your details.
 We will not be liable to you if you have changed your contact details and you have not told us.

 - If you do not tell us promptly about any change to your contact details, the security of your information may be at risk and you may not receive important information from us, including notices about changes to this Agreement.

-If you have any dispute(s) about purchases made using your Card Account, you should settle these with the relevant Merchant from whom you bought the goods or services.
-We are not responsible for the quality, safety, legality or any other aspect of any goods or services purchased using your Card Account.
-Subject to Section 5 once you have used your Card Account to make a purchase we cannot stop that Transaction.
+If you have any dispute(s) about purchases made using your OnePay Account, you should settle these with the relevant Merchant from whom you bought the goods or services.
+We are not responsible for the quality, safety, legality or any other aspect of any goods or services purchased using your OnePay Account.
+Subject to Section 5 once you have used your OnePay Account to make a purchase we cannot stop that Transaction.

-- If you have an enquiry relating to your Card Account, please contact Customer Services.
+- If you have an enquiry relating to your OnePay Account, please contact Customer Services.

 - You must without undue delay report your Card lost or stolen, by calling the Lost and Stolen Card Contact Number, which is available 24 hours a day, or report your card lost or stolen via the Online Portal.